moka-guys/seglh-cnv/exomedepth/README.md

 ### Step 2 - Run Exomedepth

 This steps will pick the most appropriate reference samples and run exomedepth for a given sample.
 Reference samples are picked from within the same batch.
-If any BAM file is prefixed with _NNN_ it will be considered part of a panel of normals which will be used as reference instead of other batched samples (requires at least 2 normal samples).
+If any BAM file is prefixed with _NORMAL_ it will be considered part of a panel of normals which will be used as reference instead of other batched samples (requires at least 2 normal samples).

 ```
 docker run -it \